Want to build a great preventive maintenance program, but don’t know where to start? Here are 8 tips to set you up for success.

 Train and implement

-At this point in your quest for a preventive maintenance program, you probably know what needs to be done and how it needs to be done.
+At this point in your quest for an effective preventive maintenance program, you probably know what needs to be done and how it needs to be done.
 Your team, on the other hand, probably does not.
 It’s important to remember this and create a training strategy so everyone can get up to speed.
 Team members should be trained on any new technology as well as any processes and procedures that come with a shift to preventive maintenance, such as prioritizing work orders, creating failure codes, and accessing documents digitally.

 The obvious next step is to implement your preventive maintenance plan.
 If preventive maintenance is something completely new for your team, you might consider a pilot program at one site, one section of your facility or a few particular assets.
 This way, you can help your team adjust to a new way of doing things while working out the kinks in your PM program.